Student Arrest Self-Disclosure Form

 6. What about criminal charges that have been dismissed or expunged?

 Students should disclose arrests that were later dismissed, although there will be an opportunity after answering “yes” to explain the subsequent dismissal.
 Arrests or convictions that have been expunged by court action should not be disclosed (see the specific provisions of Virginia Code Section 19.2-392.4(A)).
 Note that “expunged” and “dismissed” are not the same thing.
 Students should consult with legal counsel if they believe a prior arrest or charge has been expunged as that term is defined under applicable law.
+A student who discloses an arrest to the University and later has that arrest expunged may contact PACE to request their disclosure be removed from University records.
+The student will need to provide the necessary legal documentation in such cases.

 7. Who reviews the information that is disclosed by students?